Paul Barillon: Ambassador to England

-Only once does he seem to have been guilty of a serious diplomatic blunder: late in 1679 an indiscreet letter of his, reporting a conversation where Charles II claimed to have personally blocked a Franco-Dutch treaty, was leaked in the Netherlands.
+Only once does he seem to have committed a serious diplomatic blunder: late in 1679 an indiscreet letter of his, reporting a conversation where Charles II claimed to have personally blocked a Franco-Dutch treaty, was leaked in the Netherlands.
 It caused an uproar, and Charles was so angry with Barillon that he forbade him the Court for a time.
 Sunderland, who had probably leaked the letter, remarked complacently that "I do not question M. Barillon finds himself embarrassed, but when anybody will play such tricks, it is but just that it should come home to him at last".
 His disgrace was temporary, but afterwards he was far more careful about what he committed to paper.
 At other times his relations with Sunderland were amicable enough, although Sunderland sometimes treated him to his famous outbursts of rudeness, and on one occasion Barillon told him that he would not report his remarks if he could not control himself.
 When it was rumoured in 1685 that the French had given tacit support to Monmouth's Rebellion, Sunderland told Barillon pointedly that he hoped this was a misunderstanding, or else the English would wonder if Louis had 'other plans they could not discern'.
 Later Sunderland mocked Louis' vaunted desire for European peace, saying brutally to Barillon that the peace would last until it was in someone's interest to break it.

 Barillon's privileged position was confirmed in the last days of Charles II's reign, when, alone among the diplomatic corps, he was allowed to send a secret message to Louis XIV that the King was dying.
 In the events leading to Charles' deathbed reception into the Roman Catholic Church, he played a role of some importance.
 While the King's brother James was already convinced of his brother's wish to convert, it was Barillon, prompted by Louise de Kéroualle, who urged James to act at once.
 Together they visited the dying King, and Barillon witnessed Charles' statement that he wished to be received "with all his heart".

-Immediately after the Glorious Revolution of 1688, William of Orange expelled Barillon from England, to pique the French (this was a serious breach of diplomatic protocol as England and France were not yet formally at war).
-He had him escorted to the coast under a guard of Huguenots.
+Immediately after the Glorious Revolution of 1688, William of Orange expelled Barillon from England as an insult to the French.
+He had him escorted to the coast under a guard of French Huguenot exiles.
 He died soon after in France.